britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 TCP passive measurability.

 ## About This Document

+{{QUIC-SPIN-EXP}} specifies the addition of the spin bit to the QUIC transport protocol for experimental purposes.
+This document provides background for that specification, documents work done in the development of the spin bit proposal, and extends it with the VEC signal for loss, reordering, and delay compensation without relying on the QUIC packet number.

 This document is maintained in the GitHub repository https://github.com/britram/draft-trammell-quic-spin, and the editor's copy is